Frencheese Raclette is back at Bastille Festival, yummy melted cheese!

 Raclette cheese or “Fromage à raclette” in French is a famous French dish where melted raclette cheese is poured over sautéed potatoes, used meat, alas and “cornichons” (French gherkins)

 Raclette is a semi-hard cheese made on both sides of the French and Swiss Alps.
 Valais Raclette or Fromage a Raclette, as they are traditionally called, are made using ancestral methods with the unpasteurised milk of cows grazing on the alpine meadows.
 The name Raclette comes from the French word ‘racler’, which means ‘to scrape’.
 The cheese has got a thin, brownish-orange coloured rind and a pale yellow pate with a few and scattered open holes.
 It is has a very distinctive pleasant, aromatic smell with a creamy texture, similar to Gruyere cheeses, which does not separate even when melted.
 The flavour can vary from nutty, slightly acidic to milky.

 While Switzerland supplies 80% of Raclettes, French Raclettes are slightly softer with a smooth and creamy flavour.
 Raclette is also the name of a Swiss dish where the cheese is melted in front of a fire or a special machine and the melted parts are scraped onto the diner’s plate.
 It is then served with small potatoes, gherkins, pickled onions and air-dried meat called Viande des Grisons.
 Raclette comes in round and square shapes and can be served with Vin de Savoie.

-Frencheese is at Bastille Festival in two locations : At Customs House Village and in the Christmas in July Market for the Raclette and at East Circular Quay for the Fondue.
-12,13,14,15 July 2018.
+Frencheese is at Bastille Festival in two locations : In Customs House and East Circular Quay Villages.
+11,12,13,14 July 2019.